Silenttttttt/gpt-py-programmer/README.md

 Note:

 WARNING: This program can potentially execute harmful code.
 Please use it with caution and review the generated code before execution.
 When the token count reaches 4k, the program will halt.
-A feature to forget past messages will be implemented at some point.

 If the code haults, it might be waiting for your input.
 If that does not work, use `CTRL + C` to stop the program instance without stopping the conversation instance.